 Welcome to Stellar Planet the website of Dr Hannah R Wakeford.

 Hannah is a senior lecturer in Astrophysics in the School of Physics at the University of Bristol, UK.
 Hannah leads a group investigating the atmospheres of transiting exoplanets using space-based telescopes.

-Hannah is on the executive committee of the Space Telescopes Advanced Research Group for the Atmospheres of Transiting Exoplanets (STARGATE) collaboration, a collaboration which spans institutes across the UK and USA.
 Her work focuses on characterising the atmospheres of exoplanets through observations with the Hubble Space Telescope, and working towards a better understanding of how exoplanets can be explored further with JWST.
 Hannah has also developed theoretical models for exotic clouds in exoplanet atmosphere and uses them to interpret observations and make prediction for future studies.

 Hannah completed an MPhys in Physics with Planetary and Space Physics from the University of Wales: Aberystwyth, with her masters obtained during on site research at the University Center in Svalbard (UNIS) in the high arctic studying space plasma and the upper polar atmosphere.
 Hannah obtained her PhD in Physics from the University of Exeter, UK in 2015, titled: “Cloudy with a chance of Water: Observational analysis of giant exoplanet atmospheres”